As you probably know, darts products can be expensive, particularly if you’re looking for a higher quality item from a reputable brand.

 - Protect my wall/ darts from further damage

-So, firstly I took a trip to Home Depot, in hope of finding a large piece of soft material, that’s relatively cheap.
-To which I found a large sheet of insulation that was approximately one inch thick.
+So, firstly I took a trip to Home Depot to find a large piece of soft material that was relatively cheap.
+I found a large sheet of insulation that was approximately one inch thick.
 This cost me about $15.

-As a test I punctured the insulation with one of my own darts that I brought along.
+As a test, I punctured the insulation with one of the darts that I brought along.
 The dart stuck into it extremely well!
 Plus, they don’t go all the way through.
-Perfect!

 After cutting around the board, this is what we were left with (above).

-I found this to be a tight fit, especially since I’m planning to add a layer of felt across the face of the insulation and around the inside of the rim, making it even tighter.
+I found this to be a tight fit, especially since I’m planning to add a layer of felt across the face and around the inside of the rim.

-So, I sought to sand down the inner ring, while testing the hole over the board, continuously, to ensure I didn’t sand too much of the insulation away.
-I want a snug fit, but at the same time I want to ensure there’s enough room for when we add the felt.
+So, I sought to sand down the inner ring, continuously testing the hole over the board to ensure I didn’t sand too much of the insulation away.
+I want a snug fit, but at the same time, I want to ensure there’s enough room for when we add the felt.

 Dartboard Backing Thickness

-Before purchasing the insulation it’s important to check the thickness using a dart, just to ensure it can’t make its way through to the other side.
+Before purchasing the insulation, it’s important to check the thickness using a dart to ensure it can’t make its way through to the other side.
 See below.

-I found that the darts actually stick in pretty well, remaining in the backing, rather than falling out, which should prevent any unnecessary damage to the darts.
+I found that the darts stick in pretty well, remaining in the backing rather than falling out, which should prevent any unnecessary damage to the darts.

-The best thing about this is that you could cut the backing down to whatever size you like, depending on how accurate you are.
-Personally I’ve used a particularly large piece of backing to cover more space below the dartboard, as my kids regularly play and tend to throw below the board, more often than not.
+The best thing about this is that you could cut the backing down to whatever size you like.
+I’ve used a substantial piece of backing to cover more space below the dartboard, as my kids regularly play and tend to throw below the board, more often than not.

-Nevertheless, I could choose to cut this off later, which of course wouldn’t be possible with a standard backing.
+Nevertheless, I could choose to cut this off later, which wouldn’t be possible with a standard backing.

-Just to show you, I took the insulation backboard off and, surprisingly, there’s no marks on the wall.
-Which tells me that the insulation is thick enough.
+I took the insulation backboard off, and, surprisingly, there were no marks on the wall, which tells me that the insulation is thick enough.

 Wrapping the Backboard

-Okay, so step 3 leads us to making the backboard a little more aesthetically pleasing.
+Okay, so step 3 leads us to make the backboard a little more aesthetically pleasing.
 To do this, I’m wrapping the backboard with a layer of black felt.
-Although, you can use whichever color you choose.

 This is the glue I’m going to use (right).
 You can use almost any type of glue for this, although it may be best to check whether it’s suitable for felt cotton.

 I did a small test sample to show you (below).
-As you can see, it actually looks as though it eats the insulation slightly.
-Although, it did stop eventually and I find it helps the felt stick to the insulation really well.
+As you can see, it looks as though it eats the insulation slightly.
+Although it did stop eventually, I find it helps the felt stick to the insulation really well.